-In Chile, Pisco Sour is made from Chilean Pisco brandy, lemon from Pica, sugar, and ice.
-In the Peruvian Pisco Sour, egg whites, bitter drops and more sugar is usually added.
+In Chile, Pisco Sour is made from Chilean Pisco brandy, lemon juice from Pica, sugar, and ice.
+In the Peruvian Pisco Sour, egg whites, bitter drops, and more sugar is usually added.

 You will find Pisco Sour served at restaurants and bars across the country.
-We enjoyed the taste of Chilean Pisco Sours and found them smooth and easy to drink.
-A great drink to enjoy prior to your dinner, be sure not to miss it on your visit to Chile.
+Tastewise, we found Chilean Pisco Sours to be smooth and easy to drink.

 Savor The Adventure!